Skip to main content

 This signals the pituitary gland to secrete adrenocorticotropic hormone (ACTH), which in turn instructs the adrenal glands to produce cortisol, the primary stress hormone.
 This entire sequence is designed to mobilize energy and prepare you to manage the challenge.
 It increases blood sugar for immediate fuel, heightens your focus, and modulates non-essential functions.

 This system is exquisitely effective for handling short-term, acute stressors.
-After the challenge passes, a negative feedback loop reduces production, allowing your body to return to a state of balance, or homeostasis.
+After the challenge passes, a negative feedback loop reduces cortisol production, allowing your body to return to a state of balance, or homeostasis.
 The physiological issue arises when the stressor is chronic and unrelenting.

-A that imposes a severe financial penalty for non-participation can act as such a chronic stressor.
+A wellness program that imposes a severe financial penalty for non-participation can act as such a chronic stressor.
 The continuous worry about financial loss or the pressure to submit to medical testing keeps the HPA axis in a state of sustained activation.
 This sustained activation is where the feeling of coercion translates directly into a measurable biological event with long-term health consequences.

 Defining the Boundaries of Voluntariness